ternjs/tern_for_sublime/README.md

 In JavaScript files, the package will handle autocompletion.

-The following keys will be found (in JavaScript files):
+The following keys will be bound (in JavaScript files):

 `alt+.`
 Jump to the definition of the thing that the cursor is pointing at.
 If